How to spot a Series A 47 days before the deck lands in your inbox.

 The five-step shift — in your own voice.

-If you read the three objections and felt the shift, here’s the formal version of what just happened — the same five-beat arc direct-response sellers use, applied to the developer-investor.
+If you read the three objections and felt the shift, here’s the formal version of what just happened — the same five-beat arc direct-response sellers use, applied to earlier-signal buyers.

 1.